MaterializeInc/materialize/doc/user/content/get-started.md

     docker run -p 6875:6875 materialize/materialized:{{< version >}} --workers 1
     ```

-    This starts a process using one [worker thread](/connect/cli//#worker-threads) and listening on port 6875 by default.
+    This starts a process using one [worker thread](/connect/cli/#worker-threads) and listening on port 6875 by default.

-1. You can then connect to the running instance using any [Materialize-compatible CLI](/connect/cli/), like `psql` or `mzcli`.
+1. Using a new terminal window, you can then connect to the running instance using any [Materialize-compatible CLI](/connect/cli/), like `psql` or `mzcli`.
 If you already have `psql` installed on your machine, connect using:

     ```shell
     psql -U materialize -h localhost -p 6875 materialize